danpetran/first/README.md

 # This is my first comment.
-I am starting to work with Git and GitHub.
+I am starting to play with Git and GitHub.